-Birmingham’s 2021 Christmas market is one of the biggest and best in the UK.
-The markets are an annual event in the city’s calendar usually launching six weeks prior to Christmas.
+Birmingham’s 2022 Christmas market is one of the biggest and best in the UK.
+The markets are an annual event in the city’s calendar usually launching six to seven weeks prior to Christmas.

-The 2021 Birmingham German Christmas Markets will run from Thursday 4th November to Wednesday 22nd December.
+The 2022 Birmingham German Christmas Markets are estimated to run from Thursday 3rd November to Friday 23rd December.
 The markets are open daily between 10am and

-Thirty local stalls will also be opening in nearby Birmingham’s Cathedral Square this year featuring Brum-made crafts and gifts as well as food and drink from other regional businesses.
-The dates are a little different to the main German markets with the festival running from 17 November to 19 December 2021.
+Thirty exclusively local stalls will also be opening in nearby Birmingham’s Cathedral Square this year.
+Brum-made crafts and gifts as well as food and drink from other regional businesses will be on offer.
+The dates are a little different to the main German markets with the festival estimated to run from Wednesday 16th November to Sunday 18th December 2022.

 WHERE CAN I FIND THE CHRISTMAS MARKETS?